map preview image

 Data Source

-National Youth in Transition Database (NYTD) - Services File, FY2018
+Child Trends analysis of data from the National Youth in Transition Database (NYTD) - Services File.

 States report semiannually on all young people receiving any federally funded, Chafee Independent Living Service (ILS).
-This administrative dataset is released annually.
-This analysis uses the NYTD Services file for FY2018.
-Because this dataset only includes information on Chafee-funded services, it will not capture any ILS funded through other sources.
+These administrative datasets are released annually.
+Because these data only include information on Chafee-funded services, they will not capture any ILS funded through other sources.

-NYTD data are used with the permission of Cornell University’s National Data Archive on Child Abuse and Neglect website, http://www.ndacan.cornell.edu.
+NYTD data are used with the permission of Cornell University’s National Data Archive on Child Abuse and Neglect website.
 The collector of the original data, the funding agency, NDACAN, Cornell University, and the agents or employees of these institutions bear no responsibility for the analyses or interpretations presented here.

 Notes